cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 Can you practice preparing tests in this fashion?

 ---
+Should also include a category to check if the function can correctly validate the suit character.

+---

 To test if a function can throw an error as expected, we could use `.toThrow()`.
 You can find out more about how to use `.toThrow()` here: https://jestjs.io/docs/expect#tothrowerror (Note: Pay close attention to the syntax of the example)